Horapusaa/GOAD_VPN/README.md

 ### ★ About Script
-Using Rezoth SSH-Script you can easily setup your server with Open VPN + SSH + HTTP Proxy + V2ray .
+Using GOAD_VPN-Script you can easily setup your server with Open VPN + SSH + HTTP Proxy + V2ray .

 ### ★ Requirements